 2015 Centenary Appeal

-Throughout 2015 there will be events and activities across the UK as well as Belgium and Canada to commemorate the centenary of Edith Cavell's death.
+Throughout 2015 there were events and activities across the UK as well as Belgium and Canada to commemorate the centenary of Edith Cavell's death.

 To find out more, sign up, and we will stay in touch.